austintackaberry/yeggle/README.md

 `npm start`

-This will spin up a server on localhost:3000 for the frontend.
-Next you will need to open up an additional terminal and start up a server for the backend:
+This will spin up a server on port 3000 for the frontend.
+Next you will need to open up an additional terminal and start up a server for the backend on port 3001:

 `cd yeggle/react-backend`